 And if you must know this teeny tiny place was a real dump.
-You couldn't help but wonder what was lurking behind closed doors but the food looked impeccable.
-And it was recommended by the local trendy newspaper.
-Since we were trendy back then we had to go.
+You couldn't help but wonder what was lurking behind closed doors, but the food looked impeccable; and it was recommended by the local trendy newspaper.
+Since we were trendy back then, we had to go.
 My life has not been the same since.
-I used to have a love affair with Chinese food but after my first experience with Vietnamese-well there's no going back.
+I used to have a love affair with Chinese food, but after my first experience with Vietnamese-well, there's no going back.
 Truth be told, they aren't too similar.
-In fact they aren't similar at all except that they are both made in a wok and both employ chopsticks to eat.
+In fact they aren't similar at all, except that they are both made in a wok and both employ chopsticks to eat.

 This meatball which can be made with chicken or beef or turkey is traditionally made with pork.
 It is flavored with basil and garlic and onion.
 And a good amount of black pepper.
-Lots of Vietnamese dishes incorporate black pepper but if you need it more mild, the other flavors still sing.
-Grilling these slowly gives them extra flavor and I prefer them like this rather than pan fried.
+Lots of Vietnamese dishes incorporate black pepper, but if you need it more mild, the other flavors still sing.
+Grilling these slowly, gives them extra flavor and I prefer them like this, rather than pan fried.

 I found this recipe in Bon Appetit's January 2010 issue.
 It took me awhile to actually make them.
 Don't make my mistake.
 These should be in your repertoire today.
 I used them to top a noodle bowl.
 They would also make great appetizers and just like meatballs are inhaled at any party, these will be inhaled faster.
 Serve them with a little sriracha mayo to dunk in.
-These are also great for banh mi's which this recipe was intended for, and they would make an awesome filling for a lettuce wrap.
-My mind is racing with ideas on how to use these.
+These are also great for banh mi's, which this recipe was intended for, and they would make an awesome filling for a lettuce wrap.
+My mind is racing with ideas on how to use these babies.
 Yes, they are that good!

 Noodle bowls are perfect for summer eating.
 They are light and nutritious.
 The ingredients can be kept on hand and customized to your heart's content.
 The chicken I made here can also be used for noodle bowls.
 That same paste can be used with shrimp and those, too can be used for a topping.
-A fun dinner idea would be to make a salad bar with these ingredients and let everyone design their own bowl.
+A fun dinner idea would be to make a food bar with these ingredients and let everyone design their own bowl.

 As a postscript-that awesome Vitenamese restaurant enjoyed lots of success.
-But since it has sold several times over, the atmosphere and food has changed.
+But since, it has sold several times over, the atmosphere and food has changed.
 Thank goodness there are even better Vietnamese restaurants out there.
 New Saigon is my all time favorite.
 It is consistent with its food and the waiters have been there for years.
 They are as much a fixture as the restaurant.
 One can't go wrong here.